rustls/rustls/README.md

 that Rustls uses.
 This may be appealing if you have specific platform, compliance or feature requirements.

-Users that wish to customize the provider in use can do so when constructing `ClientConfig` and `ServerConfig` instances using the `with_crypto_provider` method on the respective config builder types.
+From 0.24, users must explicitly provide a crypto provider when constructing `ClientConfig` or `ServerConfig` instances.
 See the [`crypto::CryptoProvider`] documentation for more details.

 #### Built-in providers